mmoessler/illustration-statistical-concepts/README.md

 #### Sampling distribution and sample size

-This illustration shows the effect of increasing the sample size $n$ on the sampling distribution of the OLS estimator for the slope coefficient of a simple linear regression model.
+This illustration shows the effect of (1) different realizations of the DGP $r$ and (2) changing the sample size $n$ on the sampling distribution of the OLS estimator for the slope coefficient of a simple linear regression model.

 ```